-The Associate in Science (A.S.)
-Degree in the Computing, Electronics, and Networking Technology program is a two-year course of study that prepares the student for entry-level employment in the field of Information Technology.
-Core classes are designed to give students a firm foundation in the basics of computers, networking and information systems.
+Associate in Science Degree: The Associate in Science (AS) Degree in the Computing, Electronics, and Networking Technology program is a two-year course of study that prepares the student for entry-level employment in the field of Information and Communications Technology.
+Core classes are designed to give students a firm foundation in the basics of computers, networking, system administration and information security.
+The AS Degree also provides options for a Certificate of Achievement in Networking and Telecommunications and a Certificate of Achievement Information Assurance.

 Elective courses allow students to further specialize in a field of study.
 Students are required to participate in an internship or cooperative education experience before completing the program.
-Certain courses may also prepare the student to take the following Information Technology Industry Certification Exams: Computer Technician A+, Cisco Certified Network Associate, and Microsoft Certified Professional.
-The CENT program is a Cisco Authorized Regional Academy, ComptiaTraining Center, and a Microsoft Regional Academy.
+Certain CENT courses also prepare the student to take the following Information and Communications Technology industry certification exams: Computer Technician A+, Cisco Certified Network Associate, Microsoft Certified Professional, Security+, Linux+, and VMware Certified Professional.
+The CENT program is a Cisco Academy, a CompTIA Training Center, a Microsoft Regional Academy, and a VMware Academy.